-Algorithm~\ref{alg:dd} constructs a decision diagram that satisfies properties~\textnormal{\textbf{(DD-1)}} to~\textnormal{\textbf{(DD-3)}} for each destination.
+Algorithm~\ref{alg:dd} constructs a DD that satisfies properties~\textnormal{\textbf{(DD-1)}} to~\textnormal{\textbf{(DD-3)}} for each destination.
 The algorithm proceeds as follows.
 Algorithm~\ref{alg:dd} starts by computing (Line~\ref{alg:earlylatetimes}) for each passenger $j^d_i$, the earliest ($t^{{e}}(j^d_i)$) and latest ($t^{{l}}(j^d_i)$) possible departure time from $\terminal$ if she were to ride alone using~\eqref{passEarlyLateTimes}.
-Line~\ref{alg:lin:root} creates the root node $\rootnode^d$, which is also referred as $u_1^0$ for ease of notation.
-Each iteration of the loop in line~\ref{alg:lin:outloop} creates the arcs from layer $i$ to layer $(i+1)$ and the corresponding nodes for each possible state.
+Line~\ref{alg:lin:root} creates the root node $\rootnode^d$, which is also referred to as $u_1^0$ for ease of notation.
+Each iteration of the loop in line~\ref{alg:lin:outloop} creates the arcs from layer $i$ to layer $i+1$ and the corresponding nodes for every possible state.
 For ease of notation, we also denote a node $u$ in layer $\ell(u) = i$ and state $s(u) = k$ by $u_i^k$.
-Note that for $i = n_d$ the node $u^0_{n_d+1}$ represents the terminal node $\terminalnode^d$ of the decision diagram $\DD^d$.
-Line~\ref{alg:lin:0node} creates, in the $(i+1)$-th layer.
+Note that for $i = n_d$ the node $u^0_{n_d+1}$ represents the terminal node $\terminalnode^d$ of the DD $\DD^d$.
+Line~\ref{alg:lin:0node} creates a single node to add to the $(i+1)$-th layer.
 Arcs drawn from the nodes $u^k_i$ in layer $i$ to the node $u_{i+1}^0$ are \emph{one-arcs} and represent the grouping of passengers $\{j^d_{i-k},\ldots,j^d_k\}$.
-The creation of the one-arcs and the assignment of CV start times, costs are executed in the loop defined by Line~\ref{alg:lin:tloop} of the algorithm.
-The loop in line~\ref{alg:lin:inloop} iterates over the nodes in layer $i$ and adds \emph{zero-arcs} between the layers $i$ and $(i+1)$.
-In particular, the loop creates nodes $u^k_{i+1}$ in layer $i+1$ for a positive state $k$, which entails grouping passengers $j^d_{i+1-k}, \ldots, j^d_{i+1}$ together through a zero-arc, if the conditions in line~\ref{alg:lin:0arc} hold: (i) the number of passengers does not exceed $\cvCap$; (ii) there exists such a passenger $j^d_{i+1}$; and (iii) the time windows of passengers $j^d_{i+1-k}$ and $j^d_{i+1}$ overlap.
-Since the passengers are ordered by increasing deadlines, satisfaction of (iii) implies that the passengers in $\{j^d_{i+1-k}, \ldots, j^d_{i+1}\}$ have at least one CV starting time at $\terminal$ such that they arrive at destination within their time windows.
+The creation of the one-arcs as well as the assignment of CV start times and costs are executed in the loop defined by Line~\ref{alg:lin:tloop} of the algorithm.
+The loop in line~\ref{alg:lin:inloop} iterates over the nodes in layer $i$ and adds \emph{zero-arcs} between the layers $i$ and $i+1$.
+In particular, the loop creates nodes $u^k_{i+1}$ in layer $i+1$ for a positive state $k$, which entails grouping passengers $j^d_{i+1-k}, \ldots, j^d_{i+1}$ together through a zero-arc, if the conditions in line~\ref{alg:lin:0arc} hold\st{s}: (i) the number of passengers does not exceed $\cvCap$; (ii) there exists such a passenger $j^d_{i+1}$; and (iii) the time windows of passengers $j^d_{i+1-k}$ and $j^d_{i+1}$ overlap.
+Since the passengers are ordered by increasing deadlines, satisfaction of (iii) implies that the passengers in $\{j^d_{i+1-k}, \ldots, j^d_{i+1}\}$ have at least one CV starting time at $\terminal$ for which they arrive at their destination within their time windows.
 Note that the cost of arcs is set to zero since this is a zero-arc.
 Finally, the loop in line~\ref{alg:lin:tloop} creates multiple one-arcs for each node, which entails that passenger $j^d_i$ is the last in a group, by iterating over all possible departure times shared by passengers $j^d_{i-k}$ to $j^d_i$ and computing the corresponding cost of such a grouping according to the departure time.